Donders-Institute/PRESTUS/README.md

 Tested on MATLAB 2022b, set up to work on Donders HPC (can work on a local PC as well).

 Before using the package, you need to have some libraries on your path.
-Three small ones are included in the toolbox folder, but you also would need to have [k-Wave](http://www.k-wave.org/download.php) and SimNIBS (https://simnibs.github.io/simnibs/build/html/index.html#simnibs-4) installed. **Please put k-Wave in the tooolbox folder of PRESTUS or ensure that the paths to it are added on Matlab startup if you are running PRESTUS on HPC**.
+Three small ones are included in the toolbox folder, but you also would need to have [k-Wave](http://www.k-wave.org/download.php) and SimNIBS (https://simnibs.github.io/simnibs/build/html/index.html#simnibs-4) installed. **Please put k-Wave in the toolbox folder of PRESTUS or ensure that the paths to it are added on MATLAB startup if you are running PRESTUS on HPC**.

 # How to run